-- Rejection of ready work that could be accepted
+- Rejection of completed work that could be approved

 Too much planning

-Planning and attempting to plan unforeseen situations and events that are not subjects to detailed and accurate planning.
+Planning and attempting to plan unforeseen situations and events that are not subjected to detailed and accurate planning.

-An approach to avoiding this situation is to plan resources and time in detail only for activities and productions subject to precise details.
+An approach to avoiding this situation is to plan resources and time in detail only for activities and productions, which require it.
 The rest may only need high-level planning.
 Phased planning can also be applied.

-Wrong planning or planning that is not validated with teams, project participants, or other stakeholders.
+Incorrect planning or planning that is not validated by teams, project participants, or other stakeholders.

-Validating plans with stakeholders can lead to more accurate estimates of resources or events.
+The participation of stakeholders in the validation process can lead to more accurate estimates of resources or events.

 Non-Productive research may lead to mistakes in the future.

-Avoiding this problem may require that all research topics and desired results be pre-defined, discussed, validated, and tested with internal and external stakeholders, potential or actual users, and other interested parties.
+Avoiding this problem may require all research topics and desired results to be pre-defined, discussed, tested, and validated by internal and external stakeholders, potential or actual users, and other interested parties.

 Wrong sourcing and recruiting